Web Design Animation - Tools and More

 3. Lenovo Legion 5

 Lenovo Legion 5 laptops are a great choice for animation students on a budget.
-This one offers a powerful performance with a top-tier Ryzen 7 CPU, 16GB of RAM, and a GTX 1660Ti GPU.
-It is also great for software like Krita, FireAlpaca, Adobe Animate, and reliable for 3D software like Blender, and Cinema 4D.
+This one offers a powerful performance with a top-tier Ryzen 7 CPU, 16GB of RAM, and an RTX™ 4060 GPU.
+It is great for software like Krita, FireAlpaca, Adobe Animate, and reliable for 3D software like Blender, and Cinema 4D.

-The Legion also features a 512GB SSD.
+This Legion also features a 1TB SSD.
 The only downside is that it may not be as lightweight or slim as other options.
-Despite this, it still can power your work for up to 5 hours on battery life.
-It is an ideal choice for students or professionals on a budget who are looking for a powerful and reliable device.
+Despite this, it still can power your work for up to 5-6 hours on battery life.
+It is an ideal choice for students or professionals on a budget looking for a powerful and reliable device.

 Animation Guide for Beginners